 3. Budget (how much you want to pay)

-The cost of the hurricane shutters may be a major determining factor for you.
-Different types of shutters have different costs.
+Different types of shutters have different price tags.
 Because of this you should determine what your budget is.
-This will help you determine which types of shutters to narrow down your list.
-If budget is the most important factor then the best shutter choice will be the least expensive, such as storm panels.
+This will help you narrow down your list.

 You can find out how much each type of shutter costs in our Hurricane Shutters Cost: 2022 Pricing Guide.